 Our original company name was The Association for the Benefit of Colored Children in the State of New York (also known as Colored Orphan Asylum).

 THE SUCCESSOR AND REMAINING ENTITY OF THE COLORED ORPHAN AYSLUM THAT WAS DESTROYED DURING NYC'S RACE RIOTS IN 1863, Harlem Dowling-West Side Center for Children & Family Services works to develop confidence, resilience, academic skills, and adult/family support that enables the children we serve to become responsible, self-sufficient adults.
 Founded in 1836 as the Colored Orphan's Asylum, the organization provides family preservation, family support services for children with development disabilities, after school programming, evidence-informed interventions, groups, and Emergency Food Pantry services to individuals residing in the New York City area.

 Harlem Dowling was one of the first charitable institutions in the United States dedicated to children, and the very first to provide for "children of color".
 Founded by Anna Shotwell and Mary Murray, the orphanage quickly outgrew its first home, on West 12th St. near Sixth Avenue.
 By the 1840s, twenty years before the Civil War, larger quarters were constructed on Fifth Avenue between 43rd and 44th streets.
 The women hired James McCune Smith, the first African American doctor in America, to provide for the orphans.
 On July 13, 1863, during the draft riots, those who objected to fighting in the civil war burned the asylum to the ground.
 Miraculously, none of the 233 children residing at the orphanage were killed.
 The orphanage relocated first to 51st Street, and then to 143rd Street between Broadway and Amsterdam.

 Welcome to the Harlem Dowling website.
 We hope you will take the time to learn about the services we provide to the community.
-Our children and families are in communities where jobs have been most deeply ravaged by the COVID-19 pandemic.
-Harlem Dowling's dedicated staff have met this challenge.
-Since mid-March of 2020, Harlem Dowling has served an increased number of individuals through their Emergency Food Pantry, provided cash assistance for food and other critical bills, assisted children with remote learning by providing IPAD Air devices, and connected families to additional resources in the community.
+Our children and families are in communities where daily living has been most deeply ravaged by the continuing pandemic, and the impact of rising costs due to inflation and other challenges of life in NYC.
+Harlem Dowling preserves the family unit by keeping children safe, at home in their community.